 - Social Monitor.
 Create searches based on your competitors’ brand terms or industry keywords that you have in common.
 Find out if social sentiment is more positive than yours (or less), or if more people are talking about your competitors than you – and where.

 - Social Stream.
 Set up a real-time view of your competitors’ social interactions and mentions.
 Find out as soon as they’re mentioned in major industry publications or mainstream media and be prepared to comment.

-- Report Builder.
+- Report Wizard.
 Report on your research results.
 Even schedule and automate reports on a monthly or quarterly basis to keep the competitive analysis ongoing.

-Have ideas for other marketing tasks with Raven you’d like to see covered?
+Have ideas for other webinar topics and marketing tasks with Raven you’d like to see covered?
 Let us know in the comments!